Skip to content

 Ortiz prepared to go through the grief process himself as he became increasingly aware that Alvarado’s time was near.
 For Ortiz, the grief process looked like embracing sadness, embracing pain, and embracing grief itself.
 Any time there were emotions, Ortiz listened to them.

 Another helpful tactic that was beneficial for Ortiz during this time was debriefing with his supportive team at Healing Care Hospice.
-He made sure to express his feelings and communicate with other care professionals on the team, such as a peer spiritual counselor.
+He made sure to express his feelings and communicate with other care hospice care professionals on the team, such as a peer spiritual counselor.
 All care teams meet bi-weekly to discuss their cases and various plans for care during their interdisciplinary group meetings at Healing Care Hospice.

 Overall, Ortiz learned so much from Alvarado.
 He learned about the history of downtown Los Angeles’ Bradbury Building.
 He also learned about the importance of spending time with those you love.
 Alvarado emphasized spending time with his family and friends.